New iPhone SE release date, price, news and everything you need to know

 While the design of the iPhone SE 2020 might seem similar to the iPhone 8, inside it’s a different story.
 Where the iPhone 8 used the A11 Bionic chipset, the new iPhone SE packs the same A13 Bionic engine that powers the iPhone 11 range.

-That’s a pretty big improvement for the new iPhone SE (up to 40% faster than the iPhone 8, and over twice as fast as the iPhone SE 2016 that it’s technically replacing).
+That’s a pretty big improvement for the new iPhone SE (Apple says it's up to 40% faster than the iPhone 8, and more than twice as fast as the iPhone SE 2016 that it’s technically replacing).

-It allows the speed under the finger to be improved in a range of ways - easier snapping between apps is a given (although we’ve not tried it ourselves to confirm) and things like video editing on device and computational photography (more on that in the next section) are now possible.
+It allows the speed under the finger to be improved in a range of ways – faster snapping between apps is a given (although we’ve not tried the phone yet ourselves to confirm this), and things like video editing on your device and computational photography (more on that in the next section) are now possible.

-What’s interesting is that Apple is stating that the battery life will be the same as found in the iPhone 8, despite the A13 chip being more efficient in terms of power.
-That means you should be expect up to 12 hours of internet use, or - as we noted in our review - it’ll last just about a day on a single charge.
+What’s interesting is that Apple is stating that the iPhone SE's battery life will be the same as that of the iPhone 8, despite the A13 chip being more efficient in terms of power.
+That means you should be expect up to 12 hours of internet use, or – as we noted in our iPhone 8 review – it’ll last just about a day on a single charge.

-You will be able to buy a separate iPhone fast charger and power up your new SE more quickly, so if you go for one with 18W of power or more you’ll be able to be topped up in less time than using the standard USB-to-Lightning plug in the box.
+You'll be able to buy a separate iPhone fast charger to power-up your new iPhone SE more quickly, so if you go for one with 18W of power or more you’ll be able to get topped up in less time than using the standard USB-to-Lightning plug that comes in the box.

-Oh, and you’ll be able to charge the new iPhone SE with a Qi charger too.
+Oh, and you’ll be able to charge the new iPhone SE wirelessly with a Qi charger too.

-We’ve yet to learn how much RAM will be included on the device.
-For storage, your options will be 64GB, 128GB or 256GB and there’s no microSD support for extra so make your decision wisely.
+We’ve yet to learn how much RAM will be included in the device.
+For storage, as mentioned your options are 64GB, 128GB or 256GB – and there’s no microSD support for expanding that, so make your decision wisely.

 The phone will come running the latest version of iOS 13 out of the box, so you can expect all of the software features that the most recent iPhones have.